YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 $VIEW("JNLTRANSACTION") returns the difference between the number of ZTSTARTs that have been issued and the number of ZTCOMMITs.
 If no fenced transaction is in progress, then a zero (0) is returned.
 This serves an analogous function to $TLEVEL for transactions that use TSTART and TCOMMIT.

-For more information on $VIEW(), refer to the "Functions" chapter in the Programmer's Guide.
+For more information on $VIEW(), refer to the `"Functions" chapter in the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/functions.html>`_.

 ---------------
 SET